Busting 4 Myths of Memorization for the Bar Exam

 Understanding separates us from robots.
 What does the rule mean?
 Can you re-derive it from the ground up?

-I’d suggest that you FIRST try to solve problems (like MBE questions and essays) with imperfect knowledge so that you understand HOW the issues and rules are used.
+If you’re stuck, I’d suggest that you FIRST try to solve problems (like MBE questions and essays) with imperfect knowledge so that you see HOW the issues and rules are used.
 AND THEN, you can fill in the gaps by memorizing and understanding the rules and issues.

-This will let you be able to pull out the issues and rules you need from memory, and probably more importantly, recall your understanding of how to use them.
+This will help you be able to pull out the issues and rules you need from memory and recall your understanding of how to use them.

 4) It’s more about being able to remember what you’ve memorized and use it on the bar exam